skoolkid/skoolkit/README.md

 * use [bin2tap.py](https://skoolkid.github.io/skoolkit/commands.html#bin2tap-py)
   to convert a snapshot or raw memory file into a TAP file
 * use [bin2sna.py](https://skoolkid.github.io/skoolkit/commands.html#bin2sna-py)
-  to convert a raw memory file into a Z80 snapshot
+  to convert a raw memory file into a Z80 or SZX snapshot
 * use [snapmod.py](https://skoolkid.github.io/skoolkit/commands.html#snapmod-py)
-  to modify the register values or memory contents in a Z80 snapshot
+  to modify the register values or memory contents in a Z80 or SZX snapshot
 * use [sna2img.py](https://skoolkid.github.io/skoolkit/commands.html#sna2img-py)
   to convert graphic data in a disassembly, SCR file, snapshot or raw memory file into a PNG image